Lebesgue measure theory and integration theory on non-archimedean real closed fields with archimedean value group: Introduction

-\vs{0.2cm} The paper is organized as follows.
+\vs{0.1cm} \noi The paper is organized as follows.
 After introducing the notations and terminology used throughout the work, we present and develop in Section 1 the setting and background for our constructions and results.
 We cover archimedean ordered abelian groups, the standard real valuation on real closed fields, the theory of power series fields over the reals including the construction of the partial logarithm, the o-minimal structures $\IR_\an$ and $\IR_{\an,\exp}$, and, finally, the results on integration of parameterized definable functions.
-Section 2 is devoted to the construction of the measure and the integral, and there elementary properties are shown.
+Section 2 is devoted to the construction of the measure and the integral, and their elementary properties are shown.
 The construction is performed with respect to a certain tuple of raw data called Lebesgue datum.
-We define in Section 3 a natural notion of isomorphism between the results obtained from different Lebesgue data.
+We define in Section 3 a natural notion of equivalence between the results obtained from different Lebesgue data.
 We show that our construction does only depend on the choice of a section for the given real closed field.
 In the case that the value group is the group of rationals we obtain actually that the constructions are isomorphic.
 We present the main example given by the geometrically significant field of Puiseux series.
-Moreover, we consider extensions of real closed fields and the behaviour of the constructed measure with respect to the standard part map.

-For the rest of the paper we develop our theory for the field $\IP$ of real Puiseux series to keep the notations at a reasonable level.
-The functions obtained by integrating are given by so-called constructible functions (compare with Cluckers and D. Miller [9, 10, 11]).
+Moreover, we consider extensions of real closed fields and the behaviour of the constructed measure with respect to the standard part map.\\ For the rest of the paper we develop our theory for the field $\IP$ of real Puiseux series to keep the notations at a reasonable level.
+The functions obtained by integrating are given by so-called constructible functions (compare with Cluckers and D. Miller [10, 11, 12]).
 We introduce in Section 4 these functions on $\IP$ which takes values in the polynomial ring $\IP[X]$ and develop the necessary analysis.
 This requires some work since we deal with a kind of hybrid of the $T_\an$-model $\IP$ and the $T_{\an,\exp}$-model $\IR((t^{\mathrm{LE}}))$.
 We use these results in Section 5 to present the main theorems of integration, namely the transformation formula, Lebesgue's theorem on dominated convergence, the fundamental theorem of calculus and Fubini's theorem.
 The final Section 6 is devoted to an application.
 We exploit the smoothing properties of convolution to show an approximation result for unary functions definable in the $T_\an$-model $\IP$.